Home PC Reviews The Empty Desk Review

 Performance & Technical Execution

-On modern consoles and PC, The Empty Desk runs with general stability.
-Transitions between environmental states are smooth, and loading times are minimal.
+On modern consoles and PC, The Empty Desk runs smoothly.
+Transitions between different environments feel natural, and load times are quick.

 Strengths